urvashithakre/seminar-blog/_pages/about.md

 - Stability assessment
 - Homology detection

 Platforms like BioSeq-BLM collected numerous supervised language models designed for biomolecular tasks.
-However, supervised learning has limitations: it requires curated datasets and is narrowly focused on predefined tasks.
+However, supervised learning has limitations: it requires curated datasets and is narrowly focused on predefined task, offering little flexibility for generative tasks.

 ### 3.2 Unsupervised Models
 The rise of Transformer architectures introduced a shift toward unsupervised learning, where models learn from raw sequences without labels.
 Notable models include: